tortawan/feda-project/README.md

 # FEDA Project: A Forest-guided Estimation of Distribution Algorithm for Optimization

 This project presents the implementation and evaluation of the **Forest-guided Estimation of Distribution Algorithm (FEDA)**, specifically the RF-MIMIC variant.
-This algorithm leverages a Random Forest classifier to model the distribution of elite solutions and guide the generation of new candidate solutions for complex optimization problems.
+This novel algorithm, developed in-house, innovatively integrates Random Forests into Estimation of Distribution Algorithms (EDAs), offering a flexible and data-driven way to model complex fitness landscapes.
+It is especially effective in high-dimensional optimization problems with nonlinear variable dependencies.

 To benchmark performance, we also implement two variants of the MIMIC (Mutual Information Maximizing Input Clustering) algorithm:
 - `MIMIC_O2`: uses a dependency tree based on pairwise mutual information.